 Let's start with the oldest information we have access to: Legends!

 The legend of the zithers begins with the Yellow Emperor (黄帝, Huángdì).
-It is said that he sought entertainment after establishing his kingdom back in the 2600s BCE and so found himself listening to a woman playing a large, 50-stringed zither.
+It is said that he sought entertainment after establishing his kingdom back in the 2600s BCE and so found himself listening to a woman playing a 50-stringed zither.
 So moved was he by her incredible performance that he ordered the musical instrument broken in half - and so the 25-string sè was born.
 (I can't speak to why the Emperor felt breaking an instrument was the correct response to emotion, but then, neither could Peter Townshend.)

 A second legend says that two people fought over a 25-string sè and broke it in two, creating both a 12 and a 13-string zither.
 According to Dr. Han this legend was told in the Qin dynasty (221-206 BCE), though multiple versions exist.
-(She mentions that modern scholars agree the guzheng came about as a separate instrument in the 5th century BCE but doesn't explain why.)
+(Dr. Han does mention that modern scholars agree the guzheng came about as a separate instrument in the 5th century BCE but doesn't explain why.)

 A third legend says the famous general Méng Tián (蒙恬) from the Qin dynasty had a hand in shaping what would become the zheng.
 My Chinese is not good enough to relate the story, so all I can say is that Méng Tián added string(s) and/or changed the shape of an existing instrument to improve its function and possibly use it for psychological warfare.
 He died around 210 BCE so the timelines don't quite line up, but perhaps he encountered a split sè and got to thinking?